United Nations Convention Against Transnational Organized Crime: History

 The convention was adopted by a resolution of the United Nations General Assembly on 15 November 2000.
-India joined on 12 December 2002.

 The Convention came into force on 29 September 2003.
 According to Leoluca Orlando, Mayor of Palermo, the convention was the first international convention to fight transnational organized crime, trafficking of human beings, and terrorism.

 In 2014, the UNTOC strengthened its policies regarding wildlife smuggling.
 Botswana signed the Anti-Human Trafficking Act of 2014 to comply with UNTOC on the human smuggling protocol.

 In 2017, as Japan prepared the organization of the 2019 Rugby World Cup, and the 2020 Summer Olympics and Paralympics, it faced the issue of not being fully compliant with the UNTOC, thus jeopardizing its eligibility to organize those events.

 In February 2018, Afghanistan introduced a new penal code which made the country's laws UNTOC-compliant for the first time.

 Description

 UNTOC's three supplementary protocols (the Palermo Protocols) are: